 2. Common House Geckos

-At maturity, common house geckos (Hemidactylus frenatus) measure between three to six inches.
+At maturity, typical house geckos (Hemidactylus frenatus) measure between three and six inches.
 Similar to their Mediterranean cousins, common house geckos have toe pads and no eyelids.
 However, they lack tubercles on their backs.

 As for their color, these unwanted house guests are pink to gray, with some dark spots marbling their smooth skin.